inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 <details markdown="1" class="rabbit-hole">
 <summary>Rabbit hole: How many failures make an API outage?</summary>
-Next, we must define the threshold for an API being degraded?
+Next, we must define the threshold for an API being degraded.

 I went with a very simple 5 failures per minute.
 (At first it was 10 per minute, but after testing, 5/min worked better in _our system_.)